Beezity/nosave-linux/README.md

 This tool mainly targets Linux systems, especially those running Fedora/Niri, but you can easily adapt the script to work more universally.

-Note: the files are entirely redundant, you can just skip cloning the repo and instead head straight to step 3 onwards.
+Note: the files are entirely redundant, you can just skip cloning the repo and instead head straight to step 3 onwards to make the helper, as it's fully functional from my testing.

 ## 🚀 Instructions